-Perhaps it was the influence of Islam and the ancient Byzantine culture; perhaps the religious separation of the nations from the Latin Church; perhaps the geographically off-centred location of the region if western Europe is seen as the centre stage of European culture and history - whatever it was, the shroud of mystique covering the Turkey and Greece region was something that tickled my curiosity as I stood with Josephine on the ocean-view outdoor deck of Equinox, leaning against the waist-high railing to admire the golden hues of the setting sun on the distant horizon of the Aegean Sea.
+Perhaps it was the influence of Islam and the ancient Byzantine culture; perhaps the religious separation of the nations from the Latin Church; perhaps the region's isolation geographically from western Europe - whatever the reason, the shroud of mystique covering the Turkey and Greece region tickled my curiosity and imagination as I stood with Josephine on the ocean-view outdoor deck of Celebrity Equinox.
+Leaning against the waist-high railing, we admired the golden hues of the setting sun on the distant horizon of the Aegean Sea.

-As the ship headed west toward the coasts of southern Italy, we entered into the last 3 days of the itinerary of the cruise: 1 day at sea, 1 day in Naples, and then Rome where the passengers would disembark.
+As the ship headed west toward the coasts of southern Italy, we entered into the last 3 days of the itinerary of the cruise: 1 more day at sea, 1 more in Naples, and the last day in Rome where the passengers would disembark.
 With all passengers on board, the ship was noticeably more crowded, but not so much as to cause any discomfort or inconvenience.
 Ever

 The at-sea day also meant we had more time to explore the various venues and amenities offered by the ship.
-By this time of the journey, I had already adopted certain "daily routines", one of which was
+By this time of the journey, I had already adopted a certain "daily routine", part of which was

 At the port of Naples, we were picked up by Antonio, our driver and tour guide whose slender build, elongated face, slightly protruded teeth and seemingly mindless laughter reminded me of a good childhood friend named Hong Gor.
 It was simmering hot in Naples.
 There was not a cloud in the sky.
 Whatever remnants that remained from the morning haze were quickly burnt off by the rising sun that continued to pick up strength as the day progressed.
 Antonio, the Italian version of Hong Gor, was a cheerful young man who had just got married, and was extremely proud to be able to work for his new wife who was now his office manager.
 Driving us up and down the incredibly treacherous roads in the mountainous region of southern Italy, Antonio brought us safely to the scenic Amalfi Coast.
 While the ocean views of Amalfi were eye-catching and the beauty of its beaches stunning, what really took our breath away was something very humble and unnoticeable that sat in a quiet corner of the town.